Living donor kidney transplant12 June 2023

 - Share your concerns and problems with medication with your transplant team

-- If a doctor other than your transplant team prescribes medication for you, be sure to inform your transplant team
+- If a doctor other than your transplant team prescribes medicines for you, be sure to inform your transplant team

 Additionally, because anti-rejection drugs affect your immune system, there may be a risk of infection.
 Inform your doctor immediately if you experience any side effects.
 Then, your doctor may change the dose or type of your medicine according to your needs.